Houston Civil Litigation Lawyers

-The Houston civil litigation lawyers at Michael P. Fleming & Associates, P.C. have extensive experience handling complex litigation matters in the state and federal trial and appellate courts.
+The Houston, Texas civil litigation lawyers at Michael P. Fleming & Associates, P.C. have extensive experience handling complex lawsuit matters in the state and federal trial and appellate courts.
+As a civil lawyer for over 28 years Mr. Fleming has handled cases for both plaintiffs and the defense representing both businesses and individuals.

 Types of Civil Litigation Cases we Handle

-Michael P. Fleming has handled many trials in state and federal trial and appellate courts.
+Michael P. Fleming has handled many trials in state and federal trial and appellate courts – including the Harris County District Courts and Harris County Civil Courts at Law.
+The Harris County courts are those located in Houston, Texas.
 Contact our attorneys now if you have any question regarding civil litigation in Houston or throughout Texas including cases involving:

 - Business Litigation.
-We have represented many small and medium sized business in litigation disputes.
-Our job is to fight aggressively for our clients while at the same time keeping costs reasonable.
+We have represented many small and medium sized business in civil lawsuit disputes.
+Whether breach of contract matters or theft of trade secrets, our job is to fight aggressively for our clients while at the same time keeping costs reasonable.

 - Partnership Disputes.
 Partnerships often end up in court whether because a breach of the partnership agreement or, as we have seen in many cases, there is malfeasance by one of the partners.

 - Business Lawsuit Defense.
 When our business clients get sued, it is our priority to fight hard to defend their reputation and the assets of the company.
-If you have been served with a lawsuit, don’t wait too long to file an Answer.
+If you have been served with a lawsuit, don’t wait too long to find a qualified civil defense attorney to file an Answer.

 - Breach of Contract.
 A broken contract not only causes the loss of the expected profits but it can also affect other clients and generally disrupt business.

 - Real Estate Litigation.
-Michael P. Fleming is a specialist in real estate law and has represented many clients in real estate disputes.
+Michael P. Fleming is a specialist in real estate law and has represented many clients in real estate disputes including, breach of contract, fraud in a real estate transaction, title disputes, Deed restriction enforcement and wrongful foreclosure.

 - Federal Trial Lawyers.
-Michael P. Fleming has extensive trial experience in our federal trial courts.
+Civil lawyer Michael P. Fleming has extensive trial experience in our federal trial courts.
+He has handled numerous jury trials in the federal courts and has won cases in both the United States Court of Appeals and the US Supreme Court.

 - Business Tort Litigation.
 Businesses can be the victim of interference in its business and contractual relationships.
-Swift action is often necessary to stop irreparable damage.
+Swift action by a business litigation attorney is often necessary to stop irreparable damage.

 - Trade Secrets Litigation.
 Stolen trade secrets can ruin a business.
-When a competitor or former employee steals secrets such as customer lists or confidential data, the immediate remedy is to seek a temporary restraining order and injunction to stop the theft.
+When a competitor or former employee steals secrets such as customer lists or confidential data, the immediate remedy is to have your civil lawsuit lawyers seek a temporary restraining order and injunction to stop the theft.

 - Fraud.
 Everybody can be a victim of fraudulent conduct – from the individual on the street to the largest of corporations.
 Fraud can be a small, unintentional misrepresentation to an outright scam.
 Fraudsters need to meet with tough and swift justice.

 - Non-Competition Agreements – Covenants not to Compete.
-Non-Compete agreements are often subject to strict scrutiny by the courts and usually result in immediate court action being needed for enforcement.
+Non-Compete agreements are often subject to strict scrutiny by the courts and usually result in immediate court action being needed by lawsuit lawyers for enforcement.

 - Mediation.
 Mediation can be required by contract before filing a lawsuit or can be required by the court after litigation has begun.